Carer Care Inc. supports those who are at risk of emotional exhaustion from caring for others.

 How it all began...

-The goal of the whole community is valued more highly than than the good of the individual.
-In many ways, it is a beautiful set of values that enable people to survive, but underneath the surface, there is a high cost.
+In many ways, it is a beautiful set of values that enables people to survive.
+However, underneath the surface, there is a high cost.

-The problem though is not from the culture, but from lack of vital resources meaning those who had more resources often work harder to support those who have less.
+Those who had more resources often work harder to support those who have less.
 The majority are burdened by a lack of work, poor health and an inability to access adequate health care, lack of education, bad weather and poor housing.

 Stress and responsibility sometimes lay more heavily on the shoulders of those who cared most for their community as this may deplete their own resilience.